 MISCELLANEOUS

-Contractor shall cooperate in the integration and programming of telephone and paging system to create the functions specified in this bid.
+Cooperate in the integration and programming of telephone and paging system to create the functions specified in this bid.
 Paging system and telephone system shall be individually tested but acceptance of the service shall only occur when a fully integrated system is delivered.
 This shall include testing of all notification features and calls that are to be configured.

 Special Requirements for Cable Routing and Installation